Lanchon/REPIT/README.md

 valid zip names: `<prefix>[-system=<conf>][-data=<conf>][-sdcard=<conf>][-preload=<conf>]<suffix>`

-sizes are expressed in GiB and get rounded to the nearest 4 MiB boundary.
+for this device, partition alignment is 4 MiB and partition sizes get rounded to the nearest 4 MiB boundary. (it is typical for all devices to use the same value for partition alignment and granularity.)

 ##### Galaxy S2 Defaults
 - `-system=same+keep+ext4`